akazukin5151/kpxhs/README.md

 keyfile_path = /home/me/kpxhs/test/keyfile.key
 ```

+- Order of key-value pairs does not matter
 - The keys must be exact and verbatim
 - Equal sign is required, but whitespace around the sign is insignificant
 - The timeout must be an integer
+    - Any value less than or equal to 0 will disable automatic clipboard clearing (but any *invalid* integer will cause the program to fallback to its default, which is 10 seconds)
 - The two paths can be any string, but any number of leading whitespace is stripped
 - Any other (invalid) text is ignored, so they act like comments
 - Why not use Dhall or Aeson?
 Aeson doubled the size of the binary while Dhall tripled (!) it